A guide to the Renters' Rights Act

 • Renters with resident landlords

-If your current contract is an Assured Shorthold Tenancy (AST), please read on.
+If your current contract started before 1 May 2026 and has been an Assured Shorthold Tenancy (AST), please read on.

-The rules will change on 1 May 2026, and from that date existing ASTs will change to the new periodic assured tenancies.
+The rules changed on 1 May 2026, and from that date existing ASTs have changed to the new periodic assured tenancies.
 Any new tenancies will also be assured periodic.

 What does this mean?
 Here are some of the changes that will come in:

 • No more fixed contract lengths.
-Tenancies will run from month to month (this is what ‘periodic’ means).
+Tenancies will run from month to month and be open-ended (this is what ‘periodic’ means).

 • No more large advance rent payments.
 Landlords and agents will only be able to ask for (and accept) 1 month’s rent in advance, plus the tenancy deposit, before the tenancy starts.
 And then rent is paid monthly in advance.